SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 <a name="practice-6"></a>
 ### Practice 6 : Visualization of mapped reads against genes using IGV
-Practice6 will be performed with Integrated Genome Viewer (IGV).
+Practice 6 will be performed with Integrated Genome Viewer (IGV).
-* Load reference genome, GFF annotation file and the file comming from the gffCompare.
+* Load reference genome, GFF annotation file and the file coming from the gffCompare.
-* Focus on a gene that has been shown to be differentially expressed and observe the structure of the gene.
+* Focus on a gene that has been found to be differentially expressed and observe the structure of the gene.

 -----------------------